 - If you do have to miss a visit, IMMEDIATELY offer to reschedule.
 YOU suggest the new time.
 Your ex is not your secretary.
 Say: “I’m really sorry but work called me in this weekend and I can’t see the kids.
 What do you say that I take them Wednesday through Friday instead?
 Or, is there another time that works for you?”
 That shows her that you are serious about your children, that you recognize the value of your time with them — and the impact of missing a visit.

-Moms, if this is your family’s story, this is what you do:
+Moms, if your kids’ dad fails to show up consistently, or cancels last minute, this is what you do:

 - Make sure you have a visitation schedule, and have it authorized through family court.
 Even if you were never married, you need to get this legally formalized.

 - Get honest with yourself: Do you contribute to the situation?
 You and I might make sure we see our kids, no matter what asshole tries to get involved.
 But, ask yourself:

 - Do you help create drama at pick-up or drop-off that might discourage your ex from showing up?

 - Do you try to micro-manage his time with the kids, creating a situation in which it’s very stressful for him to parent?